raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 {% endblock %}
 ```

-<i>We added some Foundation here to position the search bar and button.</i>
+We added some Foundation here in `search.html` to properly position the search bar and button.

 `results.html`: